hyperledger-labs/splice/cluster/README.md

 To confirm the deployment, you can use a command like the following to inspect pod state.
-The `--all-namespaces` flag is necessary because we now run our clusters with multiple Kubernetes namespaces for various sub-modules.
+The `--all-namespaces` flag is necessary because we run our clusters with a Kubernetes namespace for each sub-module.
 Without this flag, `kubectl get pods` will skip listing most of our `Pods`.

 `(cd cluster/deployment/devnet && kubectl get pods --all-namespaces)`